rebuilding-renewing-transforming-school-systems

 • the small and large steps that can be taken to improve and transform the systems

-This page introduces several lists of items that need to be considered when school and other systems are being re. built, renewed or transformed.
-There are many items on each of these lists which are further described in one brief summaries in the drop-down menus on each page, in detail, Each summary briefly describes the item, its implications for promoting inclusion and equity as articulated in the joint educator statement and some examples of application of that item.
+This page introduces several lists of items that need to be considered when school and other systems are being re-built, renewed or transformed.
+There are many items on each of these lists which are further described in one brief summaries in the drop-down menus below.
+Each summary briefly describes the item, its implications for promoting inclusion and equity as articulated in the joint educator statement and some examples of application of that item.
 We have created these detailed lists abd summaries because we think it is easier to work on small, specific changes rather than being faced only with broad, general statements about transforming systems.

 Our suggested steps for system transformation are drawn from the UN a Guidance Note for translating the national commitments into action made at the UN Transforming Education Summit (TES) as well as basic steps undertaken by most education reform efforts which were identified in the joint educators’ statement on rebuilding, renewing and transforming school and other systems.
 These processes include items such as securing commitments from other ministries, integrating the transformation plan into existing national policies & plans, establishing an education reform commission and reviewing data, studies, reports and surveys on on child/youth safety, health & development as well as student retention and academic achievement.